kristjanari/Interactive-Lab-Hub/Lab 3/README.md

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)

+Answer the following:

+### What worked well about the system and what didn't?

+### What worked well about the controller and what didn't?

+These two questions are discussed below where the users tests are examined individually.

 #### User test 1
 https://youtu.be/dvVkK6DXvOU